WolfpackWilson/MDP-fish-problem/README.md

 # MDP-fish-problem
-NCSU ISE 723 Markov Decision Process fish problem
+A calculator for the Markov decision process fish problem for ISE 723.